gillius/lunchbus/README.md

 https://github.com/MSOpenTech/redis/releases).
 For example on Windows no installation is needed, just download the zip file, update redis.windows.conf for the bind setting, then run `redis-server redis.windows.conf`.

 To run lunchbus in Redis mode, just add `--app.useRedis=true` to the command line.
+By default it connects to localhost on the default port 6379.
+If you want to change this, specify the Redis URL: `--app.redisUrl=redis://localhost:6379`.

 To run in IDE, just run the main class Application.
 For example in IntelliJ you open the build.gradle file as a project, right click Application and select run.

+The repository contains the Procfile and Gradle targets needed to run the application on Heroku.
+The free Heroku dyno and Heroku Redis addon is sufficient to run the application.

 ## Observations